 Air ducts can be compromised in a few different ways.
 They may be poorly insulated.
 They may be damaged by pests or corrosion due to moisture issues.
 They may even just suffer issues related to age.
 Regardless of what the source may be, the problems are always serious enough to warrant your attention.

 - Indoor Air Quality.
 If your ductwork is leaking, then you are allowing pollutants to get into that system.
 Once pollutants get into this system, they will be distributed throughout the entire house via your ductwork.
 That means major air quality issues putting household health and comfort at risk!

 - Energy Efficiency.
-When ductwork leaks, you are not going to cool your home as efficiently as you should be able to do.
+When ductwork leaks, you are not going to cool your home as efficiently as you should be able to.
 It’s just that simple.
 You’ll introduce heat from unconditioned spaces into your ductwork, and your system will have to work harder and harder to achieve and maintain desired temperatures in your home.

 - Overall System Condition.
-As your air conditioner is put under more and more stress, a result of trying to cool your home with poor ductwork, it will suffer excessive wear and tear.
+As your air conditioner is put under more and more stress as a result of trying to cool your home with poor ductwork, it will suffer excessive wear and tear.
 That increases the risk of operational issues with the system and may well lead to a shorter lifespan than the system should have.

 What We Can Do About It?